owise1/ic-js/docs/ic.md

 To get a taste of what the web has become, what we've all become accustomed to, search for a recipe on google.
 Wade past Google's promoted links and the prepackaged results from services with the resources/[$$] motivations to build to google's idosyncratic recipe ingestion API, then click one of the results.
 Now scroll past popups, video ads, commentary on how much the author's family loves this generations old secret recipe and you may find the recipe you started out wanting in the first place.

 With IC I could easily start collecting links under "recipes" then combine mine with all my friends, or other trusted ICs.
 Add to that that we can tag each recipe with the ingredients, or thoughts about it, tips...and we'd have a simple, personalized, searchable recipe box.

+ Or you do it with links and you've got a distributed del.icio.us with almost no effort.

+ ### Conjuring The Big Brain That Ends Humanity

+ Let's address the elephant in the room.
+Are we about to unwittingly unleash the sentient machine that ultimately ends all human suffering by simply removing the source of said suffering?
+Tough one.
+I honestly don't know, but I kinda doubt it.